-Greater Seattle Cares is a faith-based, non-profit organization that provides a vehicle for local communities to connect with homeless encampments in Western Washington for the provision of the residents’ daily needs and to facilitate their transition to independent living.
+Greater Seattle Cares is a faith-based, non-discriminatory non-profit organization that provides a vehicle for local communities to connect with homeless encampments in Western Washington for the provision of the residents’ daily needs and to facilitate their transition to independent living.

 - Build a network of caring individuals and community partners committed to enhancing the quality of life of the camp residents.

 - Coordinate efforts to deliver meals, clothing and supplies to the camps.

 - Communicate needs and advocate for homeless encampments at community meetings and potential host sites.

 - Collaborate with local organizations to develop opportunities for the camp residents to further their own development and self-sufficiency.

 Greater Seattle Cares envisions a world without homelessness in which communities come together to promote a better quality of life for those in need.